 The new availability of ridesharing companies in the province has the potential to provide Nova Scotians with a convenient and reliable transportation service.
 But if one of these companies’ drivers exhibits negligent behaviour behind the wheel, rideshare services also have the potential to cause severe injuries.

 If you were a passenger in a ridesharing vehicle that was involved in a collision and sustained injuries as a result, you may be eligible to recover damages.
-Preszler Injury Lawyers may be able to review the circumstances of your case, and advise you of legal options that may be available to you.
+Preszler’s car accident lawyers may be able to review the circumstances of your case, and advise you of legal options that may be available to you.
 To discuss your accident and learn if you’re eligible to pursue damages, contact us today.

 For a free, initial consultation, call Preszler Injury Lawyers at 902-405-8282.